University-of-Delaware-IT-RCI/iptracking/README.md

 In the former scheme there is a significant delay between the occurrence of events and their availability for analysis.
 In the latter, access to the data for the sake of analysis may not be as flexible or even permissible.
 Near real-time reaction to events is best implemented on the system itself, and the fastest path to extracting meaning from the events is to place them in a queryable database as they occur.

 This project uses the PAM `pg_exec.so` service to execute an external program with user authorization information.
-That program writes the data to a named pipe which is monitored by a daemon that logs the event to a database.
+That program writes the data to a socket file which is monitored by a daemon that logs the event to a database.

 ## Database